junxit/us-congress-bills-117/bill.md

     - **(H)** further faculty development initiatives and strengthen institutional research training infrastructure, capacity, and competitiveness of an eligible institution; or
     - **(I)** address plans and prospects for long-term sustainability of institutional enhancements at an eligible institution resulting from the award including, if applicable, how the award may be leveraged by an eligible institution to build a broader base of support.
   - **(4)** *Awards* Awards made under this subsection shall be for periods of 3 years, and may be extended for periods of not more than 5 years.
-  - **(5)** *Definitions* In this subsection:
-    - **(A)** *Historically Black college or university* The term “historically Black college or university” has the meaning given the term “part B institution” in section 322 of the Higher Education Act of 1965 (20 U.S.C.
-1061).
-    - **(B)** *Minority-serving institution* The term “minority-serving institution” or “MSI” means—
-      - **(i)** a Hispanic-serving institution as defined in section 502 of the Higher Education Act of 1965 (20 U.S.C.
-1101a);
-      - **(ii)** an Alaska Native-serving Institution or a Native Hawaiian-serving institution as such terms are defined in section 317 of the Higher Education Act of 1965 (20 U.S.C.
-1059d); and
-      - **(iii)** a Predominantly Black institution, an Asian American and Native American Pacific Islander-serving institution, or a Native American-serving nontribal institution as such terms are defined in section 371 of the Higher Education Act of 1965 (20 U.S.C.
-1067q(c)).
-    - **(C)** *Tribal College or University* The term “Tribal College or University” has the meaning given such term in section 316 of the Higher Education Act of 1965 (20 U.S.C.
-1059c).
-  - **(6)** *Authorization of appropriations* There are authorized to be appropriated to the Director of the National Science Foundation $100,000,000 for each of fiscal years 2022 through 2026 to carry out the activities in this Act.
+  - **(5)** *Authorization of appropriations* There are authorized to be appropriated to the Director $100,000,000 for each of fiscal years 2022 through 2026 to carry out the activities in this Act.
 - **(k)** *Chief Diversity Officer of the NSF*
   - **(1)** *Chief diversity officer*
     - **(A)** *Appointment* The Director shall appoint a senior agency official within the Office of the Director as a Chief Diversity Officer.